Over £20,000 awarded to local groups in first round of Changing Chalk Community Grants Scheme

 Marlborough Productions

-The Radical Rhizomes project will develop practical support for members of the local QTIPOC (queer, trans and intersex people of colour) communities through a range of wellbeing and nature connection activities in the South Downs.
+The Radical Rhizomes project developed practical support for members of the local QTIPOC (queer, trans and intersex people of colour) communities through a range of wellbeing and nature connection activities in the South Downs.

 Wildwood Heritage